thwbecker/interact/README.md

 # interact - models static fault interactions using dislocations in an elastic medium

-`interact` uses `dc3d.f` as provided by Y. Okada as in Okada (BSSA, 1992), has .f90 code converted from Nikkhoo and Walter (GJI,2015), linear algebra routines from SLATEC, LAPACK, and EISPACK, and Petsc interface.
+`interact` uses `dc3d.f` as provided by Y. Okada as in Okada (BSSA, 1992), has .f90 code converted from Nikkhoo and Walter (GJI, 2015), and uses triangular dislocation fixes from Noda (EPS, 2025).
+Linear algebra routines from SLATEC, LAPACK, and EISPACK, and Petsc interface which can include HTOOLS and H2OPUS.
+Also use HACApk the H-matrix library of ppOpen-HPC, also used by HBI, and HMMVP by A. Bradley.

-Might contain other copyrighted material by others (e.g. Numerical Recipes).
-Petsc implementation based on Dave May's examples and assistance, and .m to .f90 conversion for slip inspired by code by
+Petsc implementation based on Dave May's examples and assistance, and .m to .f90 conversion for slip inspired by code by P. Bird, converted myself (but cross checks with that of OBI).
-P. Bird.
 Parts of the code can be compiled against Petsc which is used to implement parallelism.
+Since June 2026, work benefited from Claude code interactions.

 See files `INSTALLATION`, `README.md`, and `help.txt` for documentation and `COPYRIGHT` and `COPYING` for the license and